IUMRS-ICEM 2026

 Speaker

-Prof.Dr.Jeong-hwan Lee
+Prof.Dr.Jeong-Hwan Lee

-Materials Science and Engineering, Inha University (Korea)
+Materials Science and Engineering, Inha University, South Korea

 Invited Speaker